Hillsboro M.S. names PBIS students - The Times Gazette

 Four students were recently chosen to be the sixth-grade Positive Behavioral Interventions and Supports (PBIS) leaders at Hillsboro Middle School.

-PBIS is a program implemented at the middle school with the expectations that students will learn, listen, show respect, stay safe and solve problems.
+PBIS is a program implemented at the middle school with the expectation that students will learn, listen, show respect, stay safe and solve problems.

-The students — Aubree Hill, Autumn Hodge, Emma Penwell and Ruch Workman — displayed leadership skills and proved themselves to be good role models in all four areas.
+The students — Gage Brandenburg, Hailey Elkins, Brianna Messer and Cohen Skeens — displayed leadership skills and proved themselves to be good role models in all four areas.

 Submitted by Hillsboro Middle School.